SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/comments-search-queries.md

 ---
 id: comments-search-queries
+title: Comments in Search Queries
 ---

-# Comments in Search Queries

 On the **Search** page, you can add comments and comment out lines of your query using comment formatting, as follows: